The following is an excerpt from 'Through the Fire in Search of Holiness'

 It is written, That man shall not live by bread alone, but by every word of God.

 "No longer," was the shout from the deacons to the pulpit.
 "On these holiness sermons you must at once quit."
 The clergy took heed to the fire in their eyes and took from God's Word the plan that purifies.
 "The church doesn't want it," these grand men together cried.
 So no longer is the church set apart but it is now set aside.

-Now flustered, they scratch their heads thunderstruck, as they prance up and down but if they really wanted the truth they could ask the ones in town.
-The folk there will tell you they’re a strange bunch down the way.
-They sing the song and preach of mansions and every now and then they pray.
-And they frighten the whole town for if this ain’t odd, a bunch of people playing church __ after they set aside God!
+Now flustered, they scratch their heads thunderstruck, as they prance up and down, but if they wanted the truth they could ask the ones in town.
+The folk there will tell you they're a strange bunch down the way, they sing the song and preach of mansions and every now and then they pray.
+And they frighten the whole town for if this ain't odd, a bunch of people playing church - after they set aside God!